The Fast Break – Victoria

 Last 30 days air pressure anomaly

-The Sub Tropical Ridge was slightly higher in pressure over Victoria during November, but the pressure was much higher off Western Australia and in the Tasman Sea.
-This meant Victoria spent a lot of time in the troughing zone between high pressure systems, bringing both hot northerly wind and tropical moisture.
-Pressure was slightly higher at Darwin and higher at Tahiti.
-This is why the SOI is not strongly positive and like La Niña.
+The Sub Tropical Ridge was slightly lower in pressure over Victoria during January, but only eastern areas of the state have experienced tropical moisture flow.
+Pressure was slightly higher at Darwin and normal at Tahiti.
+This is why the SOI is only weakly positive and normal.
 A La Niña would normally have much lower pressure at Darwin.

-Map of the world showing slightly higher pressure over Victoria and much higher pressure to the west and east of the state.
+Map of the world showing slightly lower pressure over Victoria and higher pressure in the tropical north.

 (NCEP Operational climatology data: 1985–96, smoothed with 5-day running mean.)
 Source: NOAA.